rudysenstad/CSX_450_1_Project_2/README.md

 ## Domain

 This problem uses measurements of geometrical properties of kernels belonging to three different varieties of wheat.
-As described in the paper "Comple te Gradient Clustering Algorithm for Features Analysis of X-Ray Images" by Małgorzata CharytanowiczJerzy NiewczasPiotr KulczyckiPiotr A. KowalskiSzymo n ŁukasikSławomir Żak, published in  Advances in Intelligent and Soft Computing ([paper](https://link.springer.com/chapter/10.1007/978-3-642-13105-9_2
-)), machine learning is an effective at recognizing different types of wheat grains.
+As described in the paper "Complete Gradient Clustering Algorithm for Features Analysis of X-Ray Images" by Małgorzata CharytanowiczJerzy NiewczasPiotr KulczyckiPiotr A. KowalskiSzymon ŁukasikSławomir Żak, published in  Advances in Intelligent and Soft Computing ([paper](https://link.springer.com/chapter/10.1007/978-3-642-13105-9_2)), machine learning is an effective at recognizing different types of wheat grains.

 ## Problem Statement

 We will implement an unsupervised learning technique such as k-means to cluster the measured samples of wheat grains.
-Through this process, we will pr oject the 7 attributes to 2 dimensions.
+Through this process, we will project the 7 attributes to 2 dimensions.
 We hope to extract a clear relation between the physical attributes of wheat seeds and the type of wheat.

 ## Dataset